Helena Maria Viramontes: Childhood and education

-Professional career and literary writing
+Career and literary writing

-A strong voice in Latino and Chicano literature, Helena Maria Viramontes is regarded as “one of the most socially and politically conscious writers of today.”
-Her published works include two novels, a collection of short stories, and multiple contributions to literary anthologies.
+A strong voice in Latino and Chicano literature, her published works include two novels and a collection of short stories.

 Viramontes has largely been labeled as "a Chicana writer, as a woman writer, as an ethnic writer,” but she has stated that she has always considered herself an American writer.
-She was awarded the 1995 Longwood College John Dos Passos Prize for Literature in October 1996, sealing her place in the contemporary American literary canon.
+She was awarded the 1995 Longwood College John Dos Passos Prize for Literature in October 1996.

-Today, Viramontes has two novels (Under the Feet of Jesus and There Dogs Came with Them), a collection of short stories (The Moths and Other Stories), and a vast array of contributions to fiction anthologies.
-Some notable contributions include to the collections Growing Up Ethnic in America', Nepantla Familias, and Adventures in Bodily Autonomy'.
-She also wrote the forward to the collection All about Skin: Short Fiction by Women of Color.

 Viramontes has also written a story entitled Paris Rats in East L.A.
 (1993) which she later wrote as a screenplay.
-Though these writings are not readily accessible to the public, the University of California Santa Barbara carries them within the special collection archive.

-Viramontes's work is largely set in California, and grapples with social, political, and environmental elements that impact Hispanic and Chicano Americans.

 Novels

 Under the Feet of Jesus

 Published in 1995, Viramontes's first novel, titled Under the Feet of Jesus, follows Estrella, a thirteen-year-old girl at the crossroads of childhood and womanhood.
-The novel focuses on Estrella as she navigates life working in the fields harvesting produce in southwestern United States, aids her mother care for and teach her siblings how to survive, and explores new emotions and desires with Alejo, a young farm worker.

-Against the backdrop of California landscapes, this novel provides a moving look into the life of the Hispanic family, facing abandonment by their father, prejudice from the people surrounding them, and an unrelenting land that may kill them.
-Through tragedy and struggle, Estrella finds her strength and voice against the society that seeks to keep her on the margins as she seeks to save the life of the young boy she loves.

 Their Dogs Came with Them: A Novel (2008)

 Viramontes's second novel was published in 2008, titled Their Dogs Came with Them.
-It is set in the 1960s East Los Angeles.
-It follows four Mexican-American women who have grown up in this urban landscape.
-The women, Turtle, Ermila, Tranquilina, and Ana alternate focus in the chapters though their lives are often intertwined.
-Each carries her own struggle of identity, social-class, and heartache.
+It is set in the 1960s East Los Angeles and follows four Mexican-American women who have grown up in this urban landscape.

-The novel is set against the backdrop of the displacement from the construction of the highway in California.

-This novel caused well-renowned Latina author Julia Alvarez to call Viramontes "one of the important multicultural voices of American literature."
+This novel caused Julia Alvarez to call Viramontes "one of the important multicultural voices of American literature."